 The June 2021 update was altogether more substantial.
-The big news for Mac owners is that Lightroom Classic now offers native support for the revolutionary new M1 Macs.
+The big news for Mac owners was that Lightroom Classic now offered native support for the revolutionary new M1 Macs.
 It also brought its Super Resolution image enlargement tool into Lightroom Classic from Adobe Camera Raw, and the tethered live view for Nikon cameras came out of beta to become a proper feature.
-Only a handful of higher end Nikon cameras are supported so far, but they do include the mirrorless Z6 and Z7 models.

 Lightroom Classic integrations

 Lightroom Classic integrates with Adobe Photoshop, also part of the Adobe Photography Plan, so that you can send images to Photoshop for further editing from within Lightroom and the edited versions are automatically returned to the Lightroom catalog as new images alongside the original.
-Many third party software publishers make Lightroom plug-ins too, so you can use the DxO Nik Collection plug-ins or Exposure X6 from within Lightroom too.
+Many third party software publishers make Lightroom plug-ins too, so you can use the DxO Nik Collection plug-ins or Exposure X7 from within Lightroom too.
 ON1 Software has recently configured its key tools as Photoshop/Lightroom plug-ins too.

 Even better, you can choose Collections to synchronise with Lightroom Web and Lightroom Mobile too.
 These Collections and the images inside them can then be viewed and edited in a web browser and on a mobile device via the Lightroom Mobile app.